25 Simple Ways To Adopt A French Lifestyle From Anywhere

 The French have a deep appreciation for the arts — music, theater, visual art, literature.
 It’s considered essential to a full life.

-Visit a local museum, play classical music while cooking, or simply keep a book of poetry by your bed.
+How to: Visit a local museum, play classical music while cooking, or keep a book of poetry by your bed.
+The goal isn’t expertise — it’s simply exposure to beauty.
+Over time, you’ll start to notice more color, rhythm, and inspiration in your everyday life.

 Two women looking at paintings in a museum